 For where two or three gather in my name, there am I with them.

-Our purpose is to Glorify God through the Empowering of the Holy Spirit by Fulfilling the Great Commission to disciple the nations who will Follow the Great Commandment to love God and people.
+To Glorify God through the Empowering of the Holy Spirit by Fulfilling the Great Commission to Disciple the nations who will Follow the Great Commandment to Love God and people.

 History of GEFC

 Geylang EFC is a merger of 2 EFC churches: Emmanuel House (“EH”) and Peninsula Evangelical Free Church.

 Emmanuel House – EH began as a component church of four (later 3) Emmanuel churches then meeting as one church in the Singapore Bible College (SBC) from 1970-72.
 These were: Emmanuel Evangelical Church (EEC) retaining a majority of the members; Emmanuel Chapel moving to a terrace house in Queenstown; Emmanuel Christian Fellowship (later called Covenant EFC) with 17 members, and EH.
 It (EH) moved to Jalan Novena Selatan where it grew from 30+ to 60+ worshippers.
 With space constraints and the noise inconvenience to neighbours, it decided to look for bigger premises.
 In 1980, it leased a meeting hall in the Kampong Java Road YWCA facility which housed a kindergarten, several squash courts and a Kentucky Fried Chicken restaurant.
 Rumour had it that sermons there were “finger-licking good”.
 The young church also sent out its first missionary couple, Kim Tok and Dolly in 1978 to India.